cullingsj/Portfolio/README.md

   *See compilers*

 - Machine Learning
-  - Worked in a team of 4, in a scrum environment, to implement multi-layer feedforward neural networks, stacked auto-encoders, the radial basis function, and the Naive Bayes algorithm.
+  - Worked in a team of 4, in a scrum environment, to implement multi-layer feedforward neural networks, stacked auto-encoders, the radial basis function, the Naive Bayes function, and evolutionary algorithms.
   *See Machine-Learning*